 - A. Generally.
 Whenever the normal operation of any development requires that goods, merchandise, or equipment be routinely delivered to or shipped from that development, a sufficient off-street loading and unloading area must be provided to accommodate the delivery or shipment operations in a safe and convenient manner. - B. Loading Areas Design Standards.
 Loading and unloading areas must be so located and designed as follows: - 1.
 So that vehicles can maneuver safely and conveniently to and from a public right-of-way. - 2.
-So that vehicles can complete the loading and unloading operations without obstructing or interfering with any public right-of-way or any parking space or parking lot drive aisle. - 3.
-Loading areas must be located outside of a public right-of-way when practicable and be indicated through signage. - 4.
+So that vehicles can complete the loading and unloading operations without obstructing or interfering with any public right-of-way or any parking space or parking lot drive aisle. - Loading areas must be located outside of a public right-of-way when practicable and be indicated through signage. - 4.
 The size of loading areas must be based upon the needs of the use in a building.
 The minimum size of a loading area must be the same size as the minimum parking space.
 For uses that require commercial delivery trucks or semi-trailers, loading areas must be made to accommodate the typical commercial delivery vehicle. - 5.
-A minimum of one loading space per development is required, however, loading spaces must be provided and maintained in sufficient numbers to adequately handle the needs of a nonresidential use.
-Every application for a site and development plan must demonstrate sufficient numbers of loading spaces is provided. - Loading areas that serve commercial delivery trucks, semi-trailers and similar vehicles must be designed to include screen walls, landscaping, or other treatments to limit visibility of the loading area. - C. Area Requirements.
-No area allocated to loading and unloading may be used to satisfy the area requirements for off-street parking, nor must any portion of any off-street parking area be used to satisfy the area requirements for loading and unloading facilities.
+Loading areas that serve commercial delivery trucks, semi-trailers and similar vehicles must be designed to include screen walls, landscaping, or other treatments to limit visibility of the loading area. - C. Area Requirements.
+No area allocated to loading and unloading may be used to satisfy the area requirements for off-street parking, nor must any portion of any off-street parking area be used to satisfy the area requirements for loading and unloading facilities. - D. Compliance.

-D. Compliance.
 For lots with existing structures predating the effective date of this UDO, and for a change in use that does not involve any enlargement of a structure, the loading area requirements of this section need only comply to the extent practicable.